AndreeaIstrate/3DMP/finalproject-SIREN/README.txt

 Project status:
 Update 1.
 Created the project and decided the needed components.
 Update 2.
 Created the back and front support, the front proppeler and some small screws.
+Update 3.
+Created the propeller and the components of the mecanism.